-Picturesque Palolem Beach, enclosed by a thick forest of coconut palms in far south Goa, is arguably the state's most beautiful beach.
-This mile long, shady, semi-circle shaped beach continues to grow in popularity every year, and it's become very lively with the diverse crowd that it attracts.
+Palolem beach, enclosed by a thick forest of coconut palms in far South Goa, is one of the state's most picturesque beaches.
+This mile-long, shady, semi-circle shaped beach continues to grow in popularity every year and has become very lively with the diverse crowd that it attracts.

-The closest railway stations to Palolem are Marago on the Konkan Railway and Canacona (also known as Chaudi).
-Canacona is a 10 minute drive away from Palolem and the journey costs about 100 rupees in an auto rickshaw.
-Marago is 40 minutes away and costs about 800 rupees in a taxi.
+The closest railway stations to Palolem are Margao on the Konkan Railway and Canacona (also known as Chaudi).
+Canacona is a 10 minute drive from Palolem and the journey costs about 200 rupees in an auto rickshaw.
+Margao is 40 minutes away and costs about 1,000 rupees in a taxi.
 Alternatively, Goa's Dabolim airport is around one and a half hours away.
-A taxi from the airport will cost about 1,500 rupees.
-There's a prepaid taxi counter after you exit the airport, on your left.
+A taxi from the airport will cost about 1,900 rupees.
+You'll find a prepaid taxi counter near the exit of the arrivals area.

 Climate and Weather

 The weather is warm throughout the year.
 Temperatures rarely reach more than 33 degrees Celsius (91 degrees Fahrenheit) during the day or drop below 20 degrees Celsius (68 degrees Fahrenheit) at night.
 Some winter nights can get a bit chilly from December to February though.

 Palolem receives rain from the southwest monsoon from June to August, and most places on the beach close down during this time (including the beach huts, which get dismantled).
 The tourist season kicks off in late October, and starts slowing down around March.